wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/multiple-data-sources/includes/2-event.md

 1. Sign in to [Power Automate](https://ms.flow.microsoft.com/?azure-portal=true) using your organizational account.
 1. In the left pane, select **My flows**.
 1. Select **+ New flow**, and then select **Automated cloud flow**.
 1. In the list of flow triggers, enter *Microsoft Dataverse* in the search all triggers field and then select **Microsoft Dataverse - When a row is added, modified Or deleted**.
-Microsoft Dataverse keeps information in the Dataverse, so we will use this connector throughout.
+Microsoft Dataverse keeps information in the Dataverse, so we'll use this connector throughout.
 1. Select **Create**.
 1. If you're prompted to sign in to Dataverse, do so.
 1. In the **Change type** field, select create.